 Workplace preps to throw out 300+ phone units

-So I took a few home and tore them down - and what do you know but the LCD is a HD44780 based!
-I politely informed the IT dept they no longer needed an external contractor the throw them out, I would take them thank you very much.
+So I took a few home and tore them down - and what do you know, but the LCD is a HD44780 based.
+I politely informed the IT dept they no longer needed an external contractor the throw them out, I would take them, thank you.

 Getting a salvaged 10 pin HD447800 LCD working

 My solution to break it out was to slice up the individual wires from one of the actual ribbon cables from the phone and solder it to a 12 pin header.
 The challenge here was that most HD4480’s are 16-pin - and this puppy had a 12 pin input.
 I did notice that 2 pins weren’t apparently connected by a quick scan of the PCB, and assuming it was actually a 10 pin LCD some googling revealed the following pinout.

 1: Gnd 2: VCC (5v) 3: Contrast (10k pot) 4: RS 5: R/W 6: E 7: DB4 8: DB5 9: DB6 10: DB7